qmlbook/qmlbook/docs/networking/networking.rst

         xhr.send();
     }

-Here is the full source code, where we create the request, when the component is loaded.
-The request response is then used as model for our simple list view.
+Here is the full source code, where we create the request when the component is loaded.
+The request response is then used as the model for our simple list view.

 .. literalinclude:: src/httprequest/httprequest.qml

 When the document is fully loaded ( ``Component.onCompleted`` ) we request the latest feed content from Flickr.
-On arrival we parse the JSON response and set the ``items`` array as the model for our view.
+On arrival, we parse the JSON response and set the ``items`` array as the model for our view.
 The list view has a delegate, which displays the thumbnail icon and the title text in a row.

-An other option would be to have a placeholder ``ListModel`` and append each item onto the list model.
+The other option would be to have a placeholder ``ListModel`` and append each item onto the list model.
 To support larger models it is required to support pagination (e.g page 1 of 10) and lazy content retrieval.

 Local files